 And then there’s the populist moniker – Mobilegeddon.
 It has been bandied around by the mainstream in the past 24 hours after being coined by, most probably, Barry Schwartz over at Search Engine Land back on the day of the first Google announcement.

 But rather than favour big brands whom I suspected had the will, the wage and the workers to be able to pull off a mobile-friendly design some months ago, it appears that there will still be some organisations that are going to be caught with their pants down!

 According to mobile marketing company Somo, who simply ran Google’s own Mobile-friendly test tool against the Top 250 Mobile Audit list, from the Internet Advertising Bureau (IAB) a number of big hitters failed the test.

-According to Somo’s own results, brands such as Nintendo, Channel 4, Legal and General and, oh look, The Daily Mail, are still NOT mobile ready.
+According to Somo’s own results, brands such as Nintendo, Channel 4, Legal & General and, oh look, The Daily Mail, are still NOT mobile ready.
 And that was only a week ago.

 UPDATE: 22nd April, 21:30 GMT

 The team over at Moz have been running this service called Mozcast (a portmanteau of Moz and forecast) where they monitor any turbulence in rankings over the previous 24 hour period.
-The results are portrayed as weather, with the greatest changes represented as hot & stormy.
-The summary, just one day after “Mobilgeddon”, is that there is nothing as armageddon-like as this was expected to be.
+The results are portrayed as weather conditions, with the greatest changes represented as hot & stormy.
+The summary, just one day after “Mobilgeddon”, is that there is nothing as Armageddon-like as this was expected to be.
 Bit of a damp squib really but then it is early days.